Are you prepared?

 "We wanted to make it easy to build an affordable kit.
 The things in this video are common sense, and easy to just add to the weekly grocery shop.
 The cost is based on a two adult, two children household to survive, so the cost may be slightly different for smaller or larger households."

-The 40-second videos are fronted by Whakarongo School students, who’ve recently been learning how to get prepared from the council’s civil defence emergency management team.
+The 40-second videos are fronted by Whakarongo School students, who've recently been learning how to get prepared from our civil defence emergency management team.

 Principal Jaco Broodryk says the school is excited to be involved.